Key Clinical Questions

 The onset of anaphylactic reactions can occur minutes to hours after exposure to an allergen and denotes the systemic activation of mast cells.
 Aside from the cutaneous manifestations, patients may experience respiratory manifestations (hoarseness of voice, dyspnea, wheezing, cough, and chest tightness), gastrointestinal manifestations (nausea, vomiting, colicky abdominal pain, and diarrhea), and cardiovascular manifestations (peripheral vasodilation, reflex tachycardia, and hypotension with resultant cardiovascular collapse).

 When the body is exposed to an antigen, a specific IgE antibody is formed that binds to high-affinity receptors, called Fc epsilon type I, located on mast cells and basophils.
 Upon re-exposure to that allergen cross-linking of cell-bound IgE antibody occurs, resulting in Fc epsilon receptor aggregation and activation.
 The resultant mast cell degranulation leads to release of inflammatory mediators such as histamine, prostaglandins, tryptase, platelet activation factor, and leukotrienes, all directly contributing to the allergic response through smooth muscle contraction, bronchoconstriction, vasodilation, increased vascular permeability, and edema (Figure 230-1).
 Allergic reactions mediated by T-helper type 2 (TH2) cells (a subset of CD4+ T cells) preferentially produce interleukins (IL) 4, 5, and 13; all powerful mediators of allergic response.
 IL-4 promotes B-cell activation and T-cell proliferation and is also responsible for CD4+ T-cell differentiation to TH2 cells.
-IL-5 recruits and activates eosinophils, contributing to the late phase of allergic inflammation.
-The functions of ...
+IL-5 recruits and activates eosinophils, contributing to the late phase of allergic ...